 Thankfully 'black slim' is a rarity in the HOTBIN.
 The excess water is removed as steam when hot composting and ensuing good airflow in the HOTBIN is a breeze - just add 3-5 hands of wood chip bulking agent for every box of grass clippings.
 (The wood chip helps aeration - the fact it is high carbon does not solve the ammonia odour issue).

 So we can compost small and large amounts of grass in the HOTBIN.
 We know large amounts need extra effort to avoid odour.
 Is it worth it?
 We think so you get great compost and lots of it.
 However below are we outline six options/choices that you might like to consider.
 Often you can 'mix n match' routines at different times of the year to cater for the grass you generate in spring versus summer.

 1. Small to medium lawns - add grass into your HotBin each week

-The HotBin will easily compost grass from a small-medium lawn (approx 40 litres/week or 1 large grass box per week, filling about a quarter of the bin each time).
-Add 1-part bulking agent to each 20-parts grass.
-Using a typical grass box of 40 litres of grass, you need to add 8 litres of bulking agent.
+For example, if you are adding a typical grass box of 40 litres of grass, you will need to add 8 litres of bulking agent.
 It is important you mix bulking agent into the grass.
 Adding it as a single layer before or on top of the grass will not solve the aeration issue.
 Adding the bulking agent into the grass box before cutting seems to mix it well!